sofielloyd/VisualAnalytics_2022/Transfer_learning_CNN_classification/README.md

 - Overall the precision score is highest on machines and lowest on animals.

 ### Further development
-Further improvements to my code could be:
+Improvements for this code could be to:
--  Use ```argparse()``` to allow users to define specific hyperparameters in the script.
+- Use argparse() to allow users to define specific hyperparameters in the script.
-  -  This could include learning rate, batch size, etc.
+  - This might include e.g. learning rate, batch size, etc.
 - The user should be able to define the names of the output plot and output classification report from the command line.